LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Monoliths/Igneolith.md

 ### Combat Abilities

 ##### Molten Slam
 The Igneolith brings one of its boulder-like arms down on top of a target within 10ft.
 Make an attack roll against the target's AC
 On a hit, the target takes 1d8 + Strength modifier bludgeoning damage All creatures within a 5ft radius take fire damage equal to 1d4 and gain one stack of burning status
 ##### Lava Fling
-The Magma Goliath can reach into its molten core and fling globs of lava at targets within a medium range.
+The Igneolith can reach into its molten core and fling globs of lava at targets within a 50ft radius.
+The target creature must make a dexterity saving throw

 On impact, the lava can cause both fire damage and a burning effect.
 ##### Earthquake Slam
 The Gravolith brings down its massive stone body with tremendous force, causing the ground to tremble.
 Each creature within a 10-foot radius of the Gravolith must make a Dexterity saving throw or take bludgeoning damage* and be knocked prone.
 The DC for the saving throw is 8 + the Gravolith's proficiency bonus + its Strength modifier.
 On a successful save, a creature takes half damage and isn't knocked prone.
 Total Damage equates to 2d6 times the number of creatures in range of the attack - damage is divided equally between creatures before saving throw adjustments